The authentic Sicilian ” Eggplant Caponata” recipe.

 These ingredients, already common to other typical recipes such as Pasta alla Norma and Eggplant Parmigiana, create a mix of aromas, colors, and flavors that recalls the traditions of a wonderful island.

-A simple side dish based on eggplant, tomato, onion, green olives, capers, celery, parsley.
+A simple side dish based on eggplants, tomato, onion, green olives, capers, celery, parsley.

 Besides being delicious, Eggplant Caponata is also suitable for those who follow a vegetarian and vegan diet, as it lacks any ingredient of animal origin.